 The stuffing box is designed to prevent water from coming through the through-hull fittings.
-These are found on the propeller shaft where the shaft goes through the hull and where the rudder comes up through the bottom of the boat.
-These devices contain a lubricated fibrous packing that acts as a seal.
+These are found on the propeller shaft where the shaft goes through the hull and also where the rudder comes up through the bottom of the boat.
+These devices contain a lubricated fibrous packing that acts as a seal

 The propeller shaft stuffing box should be checked frequently (with the engine off) for excessive leakage other than a few drops per minute.
 This rate is acceptable and expected.
-Raise the engine hatch and remove the storage bulkheads.
-If you see a steady stream of water or an excessive drip rate, return your boat to your Correct Craft dealer for service.
-(This stuffing box has left hand threads).
+To inspect the shaft stuffing box, remove the inspection plate in the floor behind the engine box.
+If you view a steady stream of water or an excessive drip rate, you need to tighten the stuffing box.
+If tightening is required, follow the procedures with careful attention.